elotroalex/elotroalex/bio.md

 ---
 layout: page
 title: Profile
+author: Alex Gil
 permalink: /profile/
 ---

-**Alex Gil** is Digital Scholarship Coordinator for the Humanities and History at Columbia University and affiliate Faculty of the Department of English and Comparative Literature at Columbia University.
-He serves as a collaborator with faculty, students and the library leveraging non-trivial technologies in humanities research, pedagogy and scholarly communications.
+**Alex Gil** is Digital Scholarship Coordinator at Columbia University Libraries and Affiliate Faculty of the Department of English and Comparative Literature at Columbia University.
+He collaborates with faculty, students and library professionals leveraging computational and network technologies in humanities research, pedagogy and scholarly communications.
+He is founder of several ongoing, influential initiatives: current chair of the Global Outlook::Digital Humanities, an interest group connecting practitioners across the world; faculty moderator of the Group for Experimental Methods in the Humanities, a vibrant research cluster focused on experimental humanities; the Studio@Butler at Columbia University, a library innovation space bridging the gaps between faculty, students and librarians; and senior editor of the journal *sx archipelagos*, a journal of Caribbean Digital Studies.
 Current projects include Ed, a digital platform for minimal editions of literary texts; Aimé Césaire and The Broken Record, an experiment in long-form digital scholarship; and, In The Same Boats, a visualization of trans-Atlantic intersections of black intellectuals in the 20th century.
-He is founder and current chair of the Global Outlook::Digital Humanities initiative, co-founder and co-director of the Group for Experimental Methods in the Humanities and the Studio@Butler at Columbia University, and founder and co-editor of the journal *sx archipelagos*.

 ---